goostengine/goost-docs/classes/class_random2d.rst

 Description
 -----------

-A singleton which provides various randomization methods relating to 2D space and operations.
+A singleton which provides various randomization methods relating to 2D space.

+**Note:** ``Random2D`` inherits all the methods from :ref:`Random<class_Random>`, but has a separate global instance and is treated separately from the base one.
+This means that the seed and the state are not shared between instances by default.

 Properties
 ----------